AndreasM009/AadApiGatekeeper/README.md

 Proxy section:
 - Port -> the port to use running the Gatekeeper
-- ForwardPort -> the port to which requests are forwared (port of your API)
+- ForwardPort -> the port to which requests are forwarded (port of your API)
-- AnonymousPaths -> a comma seperated list of public acessable routes in your API.
+- AnonymousPaths -> a comma separated list of public acessable routes in your API.
 E.g.: if you are using Swagger you have to specify "/swagger" or if you have additionally public routes "/swagger,/public"

 ### Overview